VashTetr/TroveStuff/README.md

 # TroveStuff
-Stuff made by me for Trove
+Stuff made by me for Trove.
 Free to use for everyone if you mention my name.